-We aim to create an environment in which everyone can pay their taxes effortlessly.
-Our approach is based on the best international practice, tailored to Jersey's unique culture and particular circumstances.
+We aim to create an environment in which everyone can pay their taxes and contributions effortlessly.
+Our approach is based on best international practice, tailored to Jersey's unique culture and particular circumstances.

-- tax law is complicated and people can sometimes get things wrong
+- the law is complicated and people can sometimes get things wrong

-- some people are careless, even reckless, in declaring their income to the tax authority
+some people are careless, even reckless, in declaring their income

-Revenue Jersey seeks to base all its work on a clear understanding of Jersey's taxpayers:
+Revenue Jersey seeks to base all its work on a clear understanding of its customers:

 - the risks of non-compliance, either from innocent error or deliberate act